Late time attractors of some varying Chaplygin gas cosmological models: Phase space analysis

 \section{Phase space analysis}

-In this section we will find late time attractors of the field equations for various interacting varying Chaplygin gas cosmological scenarios.
-For that we need to determine interaction term $Q$ to have Eq.~(\ref{eq:xPrime}) and Eq.~(\ref{eq:yPrime}).
-In this work we will pay attention to some fixed sign non linear interactions.
-Non linear interactions having similar structure as here, were considered in Ref.~\cite{Martiros}.
-In Ref.~\cite{Martiros} various cosmological models with Chaplygin gas Eq.~(\ref{eq:CH}) have been studied, including models with some non linear sign changeable interactions.
-To simplify study, we will combine an experience known from Physical Literature to impose some constraints on the model parameters.
-Namely, for varying Chaplygin gas we will impose that
+As we mentioned earlier, in order to have late time attractors for the cosmological models, we need the explicit form of non-gravitational interaction $Q$ to have Equations (\ref{eq:xPrime}) and (\ref{eq:yPrime}) determined.
+In this work we will pay attention to fixed sign non-linear interactions following from Equation (\ref{eq:Int}).
+Non-linear interactions having similar structure as here, including also models with non-linear sign-changeable interactions already have been considered in \cite{Khurshudyan:2015mva}.
+At this stage of the analysis to simplify the discussion, we impose some constraints on the model parameter taken from the literature.
+In particular, we will impose